 Earlier this week BA asked thousands of its staff to work for free for up to four weeks.

 In an e-mail to all its staff, the airline offered workers between one and four weeks of unpaid leave -- but with the option to work during this period.
 British Airways employs more than 40,000 people in the United Kingdom.

 After announcing the record annual loss last month, BA's chief executive declared there were "absolutely no signs of recovery" in the industry.

 "In 30 years in this business and I've never seen anything like this.
 This is by far the biggest crisis the industry has ever faced," said Willie Walsh, British Airways' chief executive.
 Watch more about BA's request »

 Demand for the airline's passenger seats and cargo holds fell during the last financial year, while its fuel bill rocketed to almost £3 billion ($4.7 billion).

-Walsh said British Airways' woes were inextricably linked to the downturn in the global economy and that there had been no sign of any "green shoots" of recovery.
+Walsh said BA's woes were inextricably linked to the downturn in the global economy and there had been no sign of any "green shoots" of recovery.

 Like its premium-class competitors, British Airways is losing customers to cheaper rivals.

 The airline's premium passenger numbers fell 13 percent in the second half of last year, in line with the industry average.